-Mr. Chris Ogden, Consultant Uro-ongologist, MB BS MS FRCSEd FRCSEng FRCSUrol FEBU is a pioneer of robotic surgery in the UK.
+Mr. Chris Ogden, Consultant Uro-oncologist, MB BS MS FRCSEd FRCSEng FRCSUrol FEBU is a pioneer of robotic surgery in the UK.

-Chris Ogden, consultant uro-oncologist is a pioneer of robotic surgery in the UK and ‘one of the worlds leading robotic surgeons’ (BBC Horizon).
-He has the longest and largest series of radical robotic prostatectomies in the UK, at around 2,500 procedures (Mail on Sunday August 2017).
-Mr Ogden performs up to two hundred operations a year and continues to be the highest volume robotic prostate surgeon at The Royal Marsden, where he was recruited in 2006 to set up and lead the robotic prostatectomy program.
+Chris Ogden, consultant Uro-oncologist is a pioneer of robotic surgery in the UK and ‘one of the worlds leading robotic surgeons’ (BBC Horizon).
+He has the longest and largest series of radical robotic prostatectomies in the UK, with thousands of robotic prostatectomies (Mail on Sunday August 2017).
+Mr Ogden is a high volume surgeon performing over a hundred operations a year.
+He was recruited to The Royal Marsden hospital in 2006 to set up and lead the robotic prostatectomy program.
 He was attracted to the hospital as a keen advocate of ‘active surveillance’ for prostate cancer, which was invented at the Marsden.

 Mr Ogden’s results are equivalent to the best published results of the world leading robotic prostate surgeons: for cancer margins (clearance), urinary continence and sexual function.